Robust Graph Neural Networks via Unbiased Aggregation

 Existing defenses attempt to bolster the resilience of GNNs using diverse approaches.
 For instance, Jaccard-GCN~\citep{wu2019adversarial} and SVD-GCN~\citep{svd_gcn} aim to denoise the graph by removing potential adversarial edges during the pre-processing procedure, while ProGNN~\citep{pro_gnn} learns the clean graph structure during the training process.
-GRAND~\citep{grand} and robust training~\citep{deng2019batch, chen2020smoothing} also improve the training procedure through data augmentation.
-Additionally, GNNGuard~\citep{zhang2020gnnguard} and RGCN~\citep{zhu2019robust} reinforce their GNN architectures by heuristically reweighting edges in the graph.
-Although these defenses exhibit decent robustness against transfer attacks, i.e., the attack is generated through surrogate models, they encounter catastrophic performance drops when confronted with adaptive adversarial attacks that directly attack the victim model~\citep{mujkanovic2022_are_defenses_for_gnns_robust}.
+GRAND~\citep{grand} and robust training~\citep{deng2023batch, chen2020smoothing} also improve the training procedure through data augmentation.
+GNNGuard~\citep{zhang2020gnnguard} and RGCN~\citep{zhu2019robust} reinforce their GNN architectures by heuristically reweighting edges in the graph.
+Additionally, there emerge some ODEs-inspired architectures including the GraphCON~\citep{rusch2022graph} and HANG~\citep{zhao2024adversarial} that demonstrate decent robustness.
+Although most of these defenses exhibit decent robustness against transfer attacks, i.e., the attack is generated through surrogate models, they encounter catastrophic performance drops when confronted with adaptive adversarial attacks that directly attack the victim model~\citep{mujkanovic2022_are_defenses_for_gnns_robust}.
 Concerned by the false sense of security, we provide a comprehensive study on existing defenses under adaptive attacks.
-Our preliminary study in Section~\ref{sec:bias} indicates that SoftMedian~\citep{softmedian}, TWIRLS~\citep{TWIRLS}, and ElasticGNN~\citep{elastic_gnn} exhibit closely aligned performance and notably outperform other defenses under small attack budgets, despite their apparent architectural differences.
-However, under larger attack budgets, these effective defenses still experience a severe performance decrease and underperform the graph-agnostic MLPs.
+Our preliminary study in Section~\ref{sec:bias} indicates that SoftMedian~\citep{softmedian}, TWIRLS~\citep{TWIRLS}, and ElasticGNN~\citep{elastic_gnn} exhibit closely aligned performance and notably outperform other defenses despite their apparent architectural differences.
+However, as attack budgets increase, these defenses still experience a severe performance decrease and underperform the graph-agnostic MLPs.
 These observations are intriguing, but the underlying reasons are still unclear.